demisto/content/Packs/AnsibleKubernetes/Integrations/AnsibleKubernetes/AnsibleKubernetes_description.md

 EOF
 ```

-4. Generate the service account token
+4. Generate the service account token.
 ```
 kubectl create token xsoar -n kube-system
 ```

-5. Copy the output token and paste it into the API field
+5. Copy the output token and paste it into the API field.

 ## Testing